 We’ve loved Hull Fair ever since we were kids, so the news of its return this year has us excited!
 There is nothing better than chowing down on some cotton candy, or playing some of the fair games like hook-a-duck.
 It seems we aren’t the only ones that are excited for its return this October.

-One of the oldest running and largest fairs in Europe, the travelling fair, took to Facebook to say it will be returning after being cancelled due to COVID last year.
-The iconic fair will have all the usual attractions and rides such as fun houses, , sweet stalls, burger vans, helter skelters and mini versions of roller coasters and waltzers.
+One of the oldest running and largest fairs in Europe, Hull Fair, announced via Facebook that it will be returning on Friday 7th October.
+The iconic fair will have all the usual attractions and rides such as fun houses, sweet stalls, burger vans, helter skelters and mini versions of roller coasters and waltzers.

 Where is Hull Fair?

-It can be found alongside the MKM Stadiuam in Walton Street car park.
-It’s postcode is HU3 6JR.
+It can be found alongside the MKM Stadium in Walton Street car park.
+The postcode is HU3 6JR.
 You are best finding car parking spaces further afield and heading to the fair on foot as it can be very busy all year round.

 When is it?

 This year Hull Fair will start on Friday 7th October and run through to Saturday 15th October.
 That gives you eight days to enjoy all that Hull Fair 2021 has to offer.